Hugokoks/VPNServer/README.md

 # VPNServer

-VPNServer is a custom VPN server implementation written in Go.
+VPNServer is a custom VPN server written in Go, designed to run on Linux systems.
-It is designed as a low-level networking project to explore secure tunneling, UDP-based communication, and protocol design.

-The server handles client registration, encrypted session establishment, and packet routing between connected clients.
+It manages client authentication, encrypted communication, virtual IP allocation, and packet forwarding for connected VPN clients.
-It is intended primarily for Linux environments.

-This project focuses on understanding how VPN-like systems work internally, rather than providing a production-ready VPN solution.
+This project focuses on low-level networking, UDP-based tunneling, and secure communication without relying on third-party VPN frameworks.

 ---

 ## Key Features

 - Custom VPN server written in Go
+- Linux-based deployment
-- UDP-based data transport
+- UDP-based encrypted tunnel
-- Encrypted handshake inspired by TLS mechanisms (without certificate authority)
-- Client registration and authentication
+- Client registration and secure handshake
-- Dynamic IP address allocation managed by the server
+- Dynamic virtual IP address allocation
-- Secure packet forwarding between VPN clients
+- Encrypted packet routing between clients and the network
-- Linux-focused networking (TUN/TAP)
+- Server-side traffic forwarding using NAT

 ---